Elletra/Support_AnimatedTextures/README.md

 #### <a name="api-get-anim-texture-prefix">`ShapeBase::getAnimTexturePrefix()`

-Gets the name prefix of your shape's texture animation.
+Gets the frame prefix of your shape's texture animation.

 **Returns** `string`.